 Spontaneous Human Combustion: A Brief History

 What could have burned Mrs. Reeser so fiercely without causing more damage to her surroundings?
-Experts pointed out that a temperature of 2500 degrees is necessary for such a thorough cremation.
-A cigarette igniting her clothing would never have produced that temperature.
-The materials of the chair she sat in were only capable of a slow smoulder, not an intense blaze.
+Experts interviewed by newspapers pointed out that a temperature of 2500 degrees is necessary for such a thorough cremation, and that a cigarette igniting her clothing would never have produced that temperature.
+The materials of the chair she sat in were only capable of a slow smolder, not an intense blaze.
 The electrical outlet had melted only after the fire had begun, so couldn’t be the source.
 An FBI pathologist tested for gasoline and other accelerants; there were none.
 Even lightning had been considered, but there had been none in St. Petersburg that night.

 Months after the occurrence, the Chief of Police and the Chief of Detectives signed a statement attributing the fiery death of Mary Reeser to falling asleep with a cigarette in her hand, although this had already been shown to be an impossibility.
 The declaration was meant to publicly close the investigation... but some spoke of another possible cause; a very strange possible cause.
 Some believed that Mrs. Reeser was a fine example of Spontaneous Human Combustion.

 Spontaneous Human Combustion... three simple words that convey a very bizarre possibility which many have argued to be absolutely true, and just as many have argued to be simply impossible.
-In the most basic sense, Spontaneous Human Combustion describes a situation in which a person’s body is believed to catch fire and burn rapidly, being reduced to ashes in a matter of moments... and the point of ignition is inside the person’s body.
-Outlandish though this idea may sound at first, a few hundred years ago there were good reasons people would be inclined to believe such an event could happen.
+In the most basic sense, Spontaneous Human Combustion [“SHC“ from here on] describes a situation in which a person’s body is believed to catch fire and burn rapidly, being reduced to ashes in a matter of moments... with a point of ignition inside the person’s body.
+Strange though this idea may sound at first, a few hundred years ago – when the idea was first proposed – there were good reasons people would be inclined to believe such an event could happen.

-First off, the very idea of combustion was not fully understood.
-Sure, any farmer knew that when hay was left in a pile under the right circumstances, it would catch fire on its own... but no one knew why.
-Some interesting ideas were put forward on the matter, though.
-In 1667, Johann Joachim Becher proposed the idea that there existed a basic element that caused combustion; this element, later named Phlogiston, was released when an object burned; and the more Phlogiston in the object, the faster and more fierce the final combustion.
+As a second point, the very idea of combustion was not fully understood.
+For example, farmers knew that when hay was left in a pile under the right circumstances, it would catch fire on its own... but no one knew why.
+Some interesting ideas were put forward on the matter.
+In 1667, a man named Johann Joachim Becher proposed the idea that there existed a basic element that caused combustion; this element, later named Phlogiston, was released when an object burned; and the more Phlogiston in the object, the faster and more fierce the final combustion.
 It was also believed that the purpose of respiration in living beings was to exhale out Phlogiston that built up within their bodies... so, logically, there could be medical conditions that allowed Phlogiston to remain and build up within a living body, leading to a combustion.

 Another early thought on the matter was that people became combustible by consuming combustible substances.
 In 1717, John Henry Cohausen repeated a case of a woman found reduced to ashes, a bit of skull, and a few digits, a story he claimed to have found in a book published in 1673.
-The proposed cause of this combustion was that the woman had been a heavy drinker, to the extent that, for three years, she had not consumed much else other than liquor... and this, presumably, made her frame become prone to the strange combustion death.
+The proposed cause of this combustion was that the woman had been a heavy drinker, to the extent that, for three years, she had not consumed much else other than liquor... and this, presumably, made her body just as burnable as the alcohol she drank..